 Perform the same login as the login step in 2.8.
 The login command MUST complete with result code 1000.

-Create a host update command with EppContactUpdate01Id and set EppContactUpdate01Email
+Create a contact update command with EppContactUpdate01Id and set EppContactUpdate01Email

 If contact update requires extra extension and values, create an extension part from EppContactUpdate01Ext01Uri and EppContactUpdate01Ext01Sl and fill in field name from EppContactUpdate01Ext01Field01 and values from EppContactUpdate01Ext01Value01.

-The host update command MUST complete with result code 1000.
+The contact update command MUST complete with result code 1000.

 Create a logout command.
 The logout command MUST complete with result code 1500.